Eccys/vocab-boost/CONTRIBUTING.md

 **We do not accept donations.**

 Donations are for hobbies and passion projects.
-This is a business.
 We provide a high-value service, and we expect to be compensated for it.

-If you believe in this project and want to see it succeed, the single best way to contribute is to **buy a premium subscription.**
+If you believe in this project and want to see it succeed, the single best way to contribute is to **buy a premium subscription.** If not for yourself, gift it to someone you love.
+If you don't have any lovers, gift it to one of your enemies and maybe they'll stop detesting you.
+Or just give it to anyone on the internet; rarely do people get stuff for free, even moreso on the internet; it would definitely make their day.

 This is a simple, powerful transaction.
-You get access to our best features, and we get the resources to expand, innovate, and continue delivering excellence.
-Your subscription is your vote of confidence and your investment in the future of this tool.
+You get access to our best features, and we get the resources to make a better product.
+Your subscription is good for us.

 Stop thinking about it.
 Take action.